 Sherborne in the Community (SITC) is a charity (No: 1031238), which owns No 34 Decima Street SE1 4QQ in Southwark, a Borough of Central London.
 For a number of years SITC has rented its building to organisations working to improve the condition of disadvantaged young people in Greater London for a peppercorn rent.

-During 2018 & 2019, we have been able to support other small charities delivering services to disadvantaged young people in London.
+Between 2018-2021, we have been able to support other small charities delivering services to disadvantaged young people in London.
 These have included:

 You can follow developments at SITC through the website or through Facebook or Twitter.

-During 2018 & 2019, we have been able to support other small charities delivering services to disadvantaged young people in London.
+Between 2018-2021, we have been able to support other small charities delivering services to disadvantaged young people in London.
 These have included:

 - The Big House, supporting those leaving the care systems and helping them to prepare for life on their own;